-2.5.5 Message Structures for Entities
+2.6 Message Structures

 To enable communication between entities, appropriate message structures must be specified.
-It may be possible to reuse a single message structure to provide data from all entity types.
-Although the entity types have varying requirements, a generic message structure may be sufficient to hold data items.
-Still, there are likely message-related details that are specific to entity types.
-The message structures will be detailed in the planned update of this deliverable.
+It is possible to reuse a set of generic message structures to provide data from all entity types despite their varying requirements, provided that the coverage of the structures is sufficient.